The transcription process takes place steadily along the full length of the gene's DNA - not 3 bases at a time - triplets come into play later

 |DNA base ↓

-The RNA polymerase causes a phosphodiester bond to form between the RNA nucleotides and then moves along repeating the process, so that a continuous RNA strand - the 'RNA transcript' - is built up alongside the DNA antisense strand.
+The RNA polymerase causes a phosphodiester bond to form between the RNA nucleotides and then moves along repeating the process, so that a continuous RNA strand - the 'RNA transcript' - is built up alongside the DNA antisense strand - also sometimes known as the coding strand.

 The transcription of a (small) gene - halfway through